 Mobile disc jockeys can provide an evening of specific musical selections or a wide variety.
 Some may say we just push a few buttons.
 But it’s more than that.
 Depending on your musical preferences, our song sets are generally 3 to 5 songs.
 We follow a simple wave pattern that offers at least 1 slow song for every 5 songs.
 Generally this pattern works well for most crowds.
 It takes most men 1 song to get to the dance floor and dance with their significant other.
 So we play two slow songs in this situation.
 Again, adjustments are made accordingly to the pattern depending on your audience response.
 With avid dancers, sets are longer.
 With less active dancers, music sets are shorter.
 Unlike a band or musical group, the flow of the music is non-stop between songs and styles and flawless with respect to the original artist.
 Most disc jockeys carry hundreds of titles if not thousands.
 Depending on the musical category, the average DJ plays 17 to 20 songs an hour.
 That’s 70 to 80 songs in a 4 hour period.
 Musical entertainment is provided during the full contracted time period.
 Depending on the music, one major difference between a band and a DJ is 30 to 50 songs.
 That is a difference of hearing nearly two hours of music.

 If you’re using this method for background sound and nothing more, it may work well and save money in the short term.
 If you must monitor the system for changes in music, volume and software or hardware issues, then this method may create havoc.
 What if the songs programmed to play during dinner end before dinner has ended or dinner has gone longer than expected?
-What if your hardware crashes as you are walking out to do your first dance?
+What if your hardware crashes as or the song buffers while you are walking out to do your first dance?
 If these issues are of no concern then this may be a good method for a simple reception.

 Otherwise, most of the wedding industry entertainers use professional equipment and programs.
 In addition to playing music, they monitor the hardware and software and the progression of music.
-The hardware is made to be used day in and day out for hours on end.
+The hardware is made to be used day in and day out for hours.
 Equipment rated for home use does not meet the standards for pro-audio.
 Additionally, as mentioned above the entertainment host will act as an event coordinator and guide you through the reception.
 Software programs do not automatically adjust and are not as receptive or reactive to unplanned events or adjustments.
 DJ’s have more flexibility adjusting as needed to a modified schedule.

 There is nothing better than an evening with great entertainment.
 There are some similarities between bands, DJs and even an IPod…we each can play music.
 But there are many differences between us as mentioned above.
 I realized my role as an entertainer, coordinator and a communicator and also realize how important these roles are to the success of your reception.
 This is a core principle to Future Sounds and what separates us from many bands, fellow DJs and especially software programs.
 Unfortunately, in my half of the wedding industry the value of the entertainment dollar is quite often shortchanged.
 The entertainment is responsible for the largest percentage of the wedding reception, but budgeted and booked in the wedding plans often as an afterthought.
 Some are willing to pay 2500 to 5000 dollars for a band, but refuse to spend a comparable price for a professional wedding DJ.
 After the ceremony, cocktails and dinner, most reception guests stay for a dance.
 While planning the most important day of your life …the dress, ceremony, dinner and reception, how much time did you put into the musical entertainment?
 If hearing the proper music and announcements during the dinner and dance portion of your reception is important, why save these plans for last?